How To Search an Abandoned Homestead Site Located in Remote Wooded Area

-Metal Detecting Strategy for "Searched-Out" Hunt Site
+Metal Detecting Strategy for "Searched-Out" Hunt Sites

-Just like in the case of searching the "virgin" site, when you arrive at the metal detecting site, focus on the most logical places to conduct your search.
-But what matters most now is not only how you analyze your surroundings and deduce what actions made people lose possessions and where, but also how you figure out what actions or inactions of previous metaldetectorists could lead to their leaving a few "fruitful" spots undetected.
+Just like in the case of searching the "virgin" site, when you arrive at the "searched-out" metal detecting site, focus on the most logical places to conduct your search.
+But now, what matters the most is not only how you analyze your surroundings and deduce what actions made people lose possessions and where, but also how you figure out what actions or inactions of previous metaldetectorists could lead to their leaving a few "fruitful" spots undetected.

 Of course, you could not possibly have seen who did what at the site before you got there.
 Many times, all you can see is the proof of someone's metal detecting activity - a pile of discarded metallic objects placed on the foundation corner or dumped next to it.

-So, just like in "seeing" the homestead site by the eyes of its former inhabitants who lived here 200+ years ago, try to think which spots other detectorists would start searching first and what spots they would leave for the last.
+So, just like in "seeing" the homestead site by the eyes of its former inhabitants who lived here 150+ years ago, try to think which spots other detectorists would start searching first and what spots they would leave for the last.

 The latter would be your choice for searching first!
 Pay special attention to the hard-to-detect spots which most of enthusiasts would not want to bother with.
 Those spots better be your second priority!

-With a few exceptions, most of metaldetectorists would go metal detecting at the easiest and most accessible spots.
+With a few exceptions, most metal detectorists would go metal detecting at the easiest and most accessible spots.
 To search the "hunted out" site successfully, do the opposite!
-However, "the stick has another end": sometimes the most obvious spot is left undetected by all!
+However, "each stick has two ends": sometimes the most obvious spot is left behind undetected by all!

 Satisfactory results in metal detecting the "searched out" homestead site can be achieved by applying one of the two following strategies: